mchenggit/kabanero-event/architecture/README.md

   - Openshift Pipelines

 <a name="Functional_Specification"></a>
 ## Events Functional Specification

-Kabanero broadcasts relevant events on various topics.
-This allows for an extensible framework whereby new subscribers may be added to implement additional logic triggered by the events.
+Kabanero hosts an event infrastructure to allow system components to communicate with each other asynchronously.
+This enables an extensible framework whereby event producers and consumers and topics may be added to implement additional system level function.

 The built-in event topics include:
-- SourceRepository topic with web hook related events.
+- SourceRepository topic with events related to changes in source code repository.
-- KabaneroManagement topic with Kabanero Management API call related events.
+- KabaneroManagement topic with Kabanero Management API related events.
-- KabaneroClient topic with Kabanero API call related events.
+- KabaneroClient topic with Kabanero Client API related events.
-- KubernetesAPI topic with Kubernetes API call related events.
+- KubernetesAPI topic with Kubernetes API related events.
 - Pipeline topic with events related to pipeline execution.

 The built-in event consumers include:
-- A pipeline run consumer that listens for SourceRepository events and initiates runs on pipelines.
+- A SourceRepository events consumer that initiates pipeline runs.
-- A Pipeline status consumer that listens for KabernetesAPI events, and emits Pipeline events.
+- A Pipeline status consumer that listens for KubernetesAPI events, and emits Pipeline events.

 Additional use cases may be added in the future.
 For example,
 - Support additional source repositories and pipelines
-- Update status of various components to a slack channel
+- Report status of various components to a slack channel
-- Sending urgent notification to an administrator
+- Sending urgent notifications to a user

 ### Event Topics

 #### Topic: SourceRepository

 The attributes:
+- repositoryType : type of repository, currently only `Github`
 - eventName: The name of the event in the repository, currently only `Push` and `PullRequest`.
-- repositoryType : type of repository, currently only `Github`
+- location: The location of the repository
 - rawData: The actual JSON object coming from the repository, or a mapping of the data if original data is not JSON

 #### Topic: KabaneroManagement